Cubic fourfolds containing a plane and a quintic del Pezzo surface: Nontriviality criteria for Clifford invariants

 Let $X$ be a smooth cubic fourfold over $\CC$.
-The integral Hodge conjecture holds for $X$ (by \cite{murre}, \cite{zucker}, cf.\ \cite[Thm.~18]{voisin:aspects}) and we denote by $A(X) = H^4(X,\ZZ) \cap H^{2,2}(X)$ the lattice of integral middle Hodge classes, which are all algebraic.
+The integral Hodge conjecture holds for $X$ (by \cite[Thm.~18]{voisin:aspects}, following \cite{murre} and \cite{zucker}) and we denote by $A(X) = H^4(X,\ZZ) \cap H^{2,2}(X)$ the lattice of integral middle Hodge classes; it coincides with the Chow group of codimension 2 cycles up to rational equivalence.

 Now suppose that $X$ contains a plane $P$ and let $\pi : \wt{X} \to \PP^2$ be the quadric surface bundle defined by blowing up and projecting away from $P$.
-Let $\kc_0$ be the even Clifford algebra associated to $\pi$, cf.\ \cite{kuznetsov:quadrics} or \cite[\S2]{ABB:fibrations}.
-Throughout, we always assume that $\pi$ has \linedef{simple degeneration}, i.e., the fibers of $\pi$ have at most isolated singularities.
-This is equivalent to the condition that $X$ doesn't contain another plane intersecting $P$; see \cite[Lemme~2]{voisin}.
-This implies that the degeneration divisor $D \subset \PP^2$ is a smooth sextic curve, the \linedef{discriminant cover} $f : S \to \PP^2$ branched along $D$ is a smooth K3 surface of degree 2, and that $\kc_0$ defines an Azumaya quaternion algebra over $S$, cf.\ \cite[Prop.~3.13]{kuznetsov:quadrics}.
+Let $\kc_0$ be the even Clifford algebra of $\pi$, cf.\ \cite{kuznetsov:quadrics} or \cite[\S1.5]{ABB:fibrations}.
+We call the plane $P$ \linedef{good} if $\pi$ has \linedef{simple degeneration}, i.e., the fibers of $\pi$ have at most isolated singularities.
+This is equivalent to $X$ not containing another plane intersecting $P$; see \cite[\S1~Lemme~2]{voisin}.
+This is also equivalent to the smoothness of the discriminant divisor $D \subset \PP^2$ (see \cite[Prop.~1.2.5]{ABB:fibrations}), which is sextic curve.
+In this case, the \linedef{discriminant cover} $f : S \to \PP^2$ branched along $D$ is a smooth K3 surface of degree 2, and that $\kc_0$ defines an Azumaya quaternion algebra over $S$, cf.\ \cite[Prop.~3.13]{kuznetsov:quadrics}.
 We refer to the Brauer class $\beta \in \Br(S)[2]$ of $\kc_0$ as the \linedef{Clifford invariant} of $X$.